eHop Mission Statement

 Board Meetings and Minutes

 Board Meeting dates are posted to the eHop online calendar.
 All members are welcome to attend, please contact us with any questions about meeting dates, times and locations.
-Once approved, Board Meeting Minutes are posted to our website.
+Board Meeting minutes are available upon request, please email firstname.lastname@example.org.